 Some words to avoid, and words to use instead

-Functioning labels (‘mild’ or’ severe’, ‘high’ or ‘low’ functioning).
-Labelling some people as ‘high functioning’ often underestimates their challenges, while labelling others as ‘low functioning’ is dehumanising and either underestimates their ability or doesn’t accurately describe how they’re disabled (it is often co-occurring needs that make someone appear what’s termed “severely” autistic or ADHD).
+Functioning labels (‘mild’ or’ ‘severe’; ‘high’ or ‘low’ functioning).
+Labelling some people as ‘high functioning’ often underestimates their challenges, while labelling others as ‘low functioning’ is dehumanising and either underestimates their ability or doesn’t accurately describe how they’re disabled (it’s often co-occurring needs that make someone appear what’s termed “severely” autistic or ADHD).
 Instead, it’s best to be factual and focus on what someone needs.
-If you want to be brief without being demeaning, saying ‘high support needs’ is OK.
-Never assume you know the extent of someone’s difficulties unless you live with them – or possibly not even then.
+If you want to be brief without being demeaning, ‘high support needs’ is preferable.
+Don’t assume you know the extent of someone’s challenges unless you’ve lived with them for a significant amount of time – possibly not even then.

 ‘Normal’ or ‘Abnormal.’
 These words are very common and we all use them, but they can sound judgmental, especially when used about people.
 It’s better to say ‘common,’ ‘average’ or ‘typical.’